shaloo/docs.arcana/docs/onboard-validators.md

   root_rel_path: .
 ---

-# Validator Onboarding Guide
+# ADKG Validator Onboarding Guide

-This DKG validator onboarding guide is meant for **trusted partners**, the *'validators'*, who have partnered with {{config.extra.arcana.company_name}} to set up DKG [[concept-validator-nodes|validator nodes]].
+This guide is for **trusted partners**, known as 'validators,' selected for the {{config.extra.arcana.company_name}} ADKG protocol.
+Validators run crucial [[concept-validator-nodes| ADKG validator nodes]], central to {{config.extra.arcana.company_name}}'s DKG subsystem decentralization.

-Validator nodes from trusted third parties participate in the {{config.extra.arcana.company_name}} distributed key generation [(DKG)]({{page.meta.arcana.root_rel_path}}/concepts/dkg/index.md) subsystem.
-These validator partners have a crucial role to play in the decentralizing of the system by setting up and managing validator nodes.

-To qualify as a validator, you must be a trusted partner of {{config.extra.arcana.company_name}} and operate a DKG node.
-In return for participating in the DKG protocol and providing this service, validators earn rewards based on various factors such as the uptime of their node and the output of their key generation work.
+To become a validator, you must be a trusted partner of {{config.extra.arcana.company_name}} and run a validator node.
+In return, validators earn rewards based on node uptime and key generation output

-## Validator Entry/ Exit
+## Entry/ Exit

-Initially, {{config.extra.arcana.company_name}} will only work with a select group of trusted partners as validators.
-In the future, we will establish a process for validators to join and leave the network.
-At mainnet launch, the {{config.extra.arcana.company_name}} DKG subsystem will include seven nodes in the key generation process, with four nodes operated by {{config.extra.arcana.company_name}} and three by our partners.
+Initially, {{config.extra.arcana.company_name}} partners exclusively with trusted validators.
+Future processes will allow validator entry and exit.
+Our Mainnet's DKG subsystem comprises seven nodes, four owned and run by {{config.extra.arcana.company_name}}, and the rest by trusted partners.

-## Validator Node Setup
+## Node Setup

 {{config.extra.arcana.company_name}} DKG is a permissioned system that only allows a trusted group of partners to join.
 To become an external validator node in the DKG subsystem, partners must be whitelisted by {{config.extra.arcana.company_name}}.
 This process involves providing an Ethereum address, which will be associated with a private key that verifies the node's identity and grants it access to the {{config.extra.arcana.company_name}} DKG subsystem.